skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ### Create a workflow

 Next, we'll create a tidymodels workflow.
-Workflows bundle preprocessing, modeling, nad post-processing steps.
-Learn more [here](https://workflows.tidymodels.org/).
+Workflows bundle pre-processing, modeling, and post-processing steps.
+Learn more about workflows [here](https://workflows.tidymodels.org/).

-The first step is to specify our model formula and preprocessing steps using the [recipes package](https://recipes.tidymodels.org/).
+The first step is to specify our model formula and pre-processing steps using the [recipes package](https://recipes.tidymodels.org/).

 ```r